hcorrada/IntroDataSci/materials/homeworks/midtermI_review.md

 ### Level 1

+- Common problems in data tidying
-- The gather and spread data tidying operations
+- The gather and spread data tidying operations (data values as headers)
+- Normalizing data tables (More than one entity in a table)
 - Regular expression basics
 - Tools to extract and clean text data